Whether you plan to host a podcast or stream your latest gameplay, one of the essential things you need is a GOOD MICROPHONE.

 It even has nine independent channels that can help you blend different types of audio!

 Worried about streaming copyrighted music?
-The Elgato Wave 3 microphone has got you covered, as it allows you to mute copyrighted music when streaming!
+The Elgato Wave 3 microphone got you covered, as it allows you to mute copyrighted music when streaming!

 You’d still be able to continue listening through your monitor mix, but your viewers won’t hear it, which helps you avoid copyright issues.